- Historic Center

 I would like to start at a different time.
 Is this possible?

 This is a full-day tour so a change of time is possible but limited.
-Please request this at the time of your booking and we can adapt the itinerary.
-Keep in mind this is a 7-hour tour.
+Please request this at the time of your booking and we can attempt to adapt the itinerary.

 What is included?
 Will there be any costs to cover on the day?

 A local snack/refreshment is included.
 You will be expected to cover the cost of your lunch and any additional refreshments, all entrance fees are included in the price.

 Can I request a car service?

-We find this tour best suited on foot as everything is within walking distance.
-If you require a car service for mobility reasons, please let us know in your clients notes and we can arrange it for you.
+We find this tour best suited on foot as everything is within walking distance along pedestrian streets.
+If you require a car service for mobility reasons, please let us know in advance, and we can arrange it for you.